The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Plunging 6,240 feet into the Earth's crust, the bottom of Yellowknife's defunct Con Mine is one of the deepest man-made points on Earth.
 Despite Arctic conditions up at the surface, miners at the base had to contend with sweltering heat.
 Indeed, at nearly two kilometres down, the mine is so warm that the city of Yellowknife has considered tapping its geothermal potential, pumping hot water from the depths to warm local buildings.

-Described as a magical oasis in a cathedral of peaks, or as the eye of a mountainous hurricane, the legendary Fairy Meadow is the Shangri-La of Nahanni National Park Reserve.
+Described as a magical oasis in a cathedral of peaks, or as the eye of a mountainous hurricane, the legendary Fairy Meadow is the paradise of Nahanni National Park Reserve.
 A plush pasture, luxuriant with delicate alpine wildflowers, it is ringed by the impossibly steep Cirque of the Unclimbables – an amphitheatre of sheer peaks that beckon the best rock-climbers in the world.

 The most popular attraction in Tuktoyaktuk is this great green mound, swelling high above the Arctic coast.
 As tall as a 15-storey building, it’s called Ibyuk Pingo – the most massive pingo in Canada.
 Engorged with ice, it is slowly expanding, like a Coke can bulging ominously in the freezer.
 Eventually, like that can, it will split its top and burst, then sag back into the tundra.

 Trivia question: What’s the name of the NWT’s tallest mountain?
 If you said “I don’t know,” then you’re correct.
-The territory’s highest peak – a 2,773-metre summit in the Ragged Range, just east of the Yukon border – doesn’t have a name.
+The territory’s highest peak – a 2,773-metre summit in the Ragged Range, just east of the Yukon border – doesn’t have an official name.
 Informally, the icy rampart is sometimes called Mt.
 Nirvana, or Summit 2773, or Summit 9027 (its height in feet), or simply Unnamed Peak.
 Yet the Geographical Names Board of Canada doesn’t accept these names.
 The official name must come from the Nahanni Butte Dene Band, in whose traditional territory the peak lies.
 Thus far, the band has not supplied a name.

 Beavers are famously busy – but in Wood Buffalo National Park, they’ve been working overtime.
 In the remote corner of the vast park lies the planet’s biggest beaver dam – the work of generations of beavers that have been gnawing away at the forest since at least the 1970s.
 Nearly a kilometer long, it impounds a decent-sized swamp.
 The dam is so big that it can be seen from space – indeed, researchers discovered while poring over satellite data.